 THIS DATE IN HISTORY: May 24

-1980: The New York Islanders begin a dynasty when Bobby Nystrom scores 7:11 into overtime to lift them to a 5-4 victory against the Philadelphia Flyers at Nassau Coliseum in Game 6 of the Stanley Cup Final.
+1980: The New York Islanders begin a dynasty when Bobby Nystrom scores 7:11 into overtime for a 5-4 victory against the Philadelphia Flyers at Nassau Coliseum in Game 6 of the Stanley Cup Final.
 The eighth-year franchise wins the first of four consecutive championships.

 A pass from Lorne Henning sends John Tonelli and Nystrom in on a 2-on-1 break.
 Tonelli's perfect pass finds Nystrom, whose backhand chip past goalie Pete Peeters gives New York the win after the Flyers force overtime by scoring two third-period goals.

-"I just did the thing we had done in practice over and over and over again, go to the net," Nystrom said. "[Tonelli] feathered a nice pass to me and all I did was deflect it."
+"I just did the thing we had done in practice over and over and over again, go to the net," Nystrom says. "[Tonelli] feathered a nice pass to me and all I did was deflect it."

-It's a disappointing end for the Flyers after finishing first in the regular season with 116 points and setting an NHL record by going 35 games without a loss (25-0 with 10 ties) during one stretch.
+It's a disappointing end for the Flyers after finishing first in the regular season with 116 points and setting an NHL record by going 35 games without a loss (25 wins, 10 ties) during one stretch.
 The Islanders, the regular-season champions in 1978-79, finish with 91 points.
-They are the first (and only) modern-era team to finish at least 25 points behind their opponent in the Final and win the Cup.
+They are the first (and still only) modern-era team to finish at least 25 points behind their opponent in the Final and win the Cup.